-• Develop and refine systems to recruit staff

-- By October 2020, 100% of new teachers will engage in on-boarding training sessions on equity, history of racism; mitigating bias, and the need for creating a safe, inclusive, and affirming learning space for every student. - By Spring 2021, increase participation for Students of Color in the LCPS Teacher Cadet program to build a more racially diverse "Grow your Own" teacher program.
+- Develop and refine systems to recruit staff representing a broad range of diverse identities. - By October 2020, 100% of new teachers will engage in on-boarding training sessions on equity, history of racism; mitigating bias, and the need for creating a safe, inclusive, and affirming learning space for every student. - By Spring 2021, increase participation for Students of Color in the LCPS Teacher Cadet program to build a more racially diverse "Grow your Own" teacher program.